josteist/Compadre/README.md

 ![plorate 1](https://github.com/josteist/Compadre/blob/master/extra/fig2.png)

 ### More complex model.
 Each rate (speciation, extinction and sampling) can also be modelled as a function of drivers.
-A driver can either be an external time-series of putative influences (temperatur etc) or diversity dependence.
+A driver can either be an external time-series of putative influences (temperature, sea level etc) or diversity dependence.

-When generating the model using make_BayesCMR,
+When generating the model using make_BayesCMR each rate can be defined by a formula ´spec ~´ ,´ext ~´ and ´samp ~´.

- ~time (add a random deviation from the overall rate to each transition) ~div  (add a diversity-dependent term.
+´ ~ time´ (add a random deviation from the overall rate to each transition) ´ ~ div´  (add a diversity-dependent term.
 Diversity is roughly estimated as # obs / sampling prob).
 Doesn't work for sampling rates, which are used for diversity estimation

 More complex models take longer to estimate.
 Here speciation rates vary over time (they are not 'functions' of time as in + alpha*time, but this makes